cloud-coder/cascon-2019-kubernetes-apimanager/03-scaling-in-kubernetes/readme.md

 eg. http://<external ip>:<cost service port>/cost
 eg. http://<external ip>:<cost service port>/cost/123
 ```
 Notice that each time you hit the same service, the service request might be handled by a different pod running the service.
 This can be verified by checking the hostname from the service response.
-The external IP address and port remains the same but based on load, the requests may end up on different pods.
+The external IP address and port remain the same but based on load, the requests may end up on different pods.

 Just as you scaled up the number of replicas, you can even scale them down.